 Commonly known as He shou wu in China and Fo-ti in North America, studies have shown this herb to be beneficial in the treatment of cancer, supporting diabetes, hair loss, hardening of the arteries, and neurodegenerative diseases.
 Traditionally, it's also revered as a spiritual herb, known amongst monks and healers to boost spiritual potency.

-As a typical tonic medicine found in Chinese medicine and other healing traditions in Asia, the clinical utility of He Shou Wu largely depends on processing methods.
-The hepatotoxicity of HSW is not easily detected when used at recommended doses and when properly processed as a decoction.
 In the Chinese Pharmacopoeia the predetermined daily dose of decocted He Shou Wu is 3-6g, about 1/2-1tsp.
 It can be added to tea, coffee, or your favorite latte.

 We recommend everyone listen to their body intuitively; follow the dosage that resonates the most with you.